albar965/albar965.github.io/littlenavmap-faq.md

 Apart from these issues above you might see MSFS crashes or corrupted flight plans when loading.

-Also, read the chapter [Microsoft Flight Simulator 2020 Airports and Navdata](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/SCENERY.html#load-scenery-library-dialog-msfs-apt-navdata) in the *Little Navmap* user manual to minimize issues with different navdata.
+Also, read the chapter [Little Navmap User Manual - Microsoft Flight Simulator 2020 Airports and Navdata](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/SCENERY.html#load-scenery-library-dialog-msfs-apt-navdata) in the *Little Navmap* user manual to minimize issues with different navdata.